hyperledger-archives/burrow/README.md

 # Eris-DB (Alpha)

 `eris-db` is Eris' blockchain-client.
 It consists of a [Tendermint](http://tendermint.com/) node wrapped by a simple server.
-Tendermint is a blockchain-client with a PoS consensus system for agreeing on blocks.
-This makes it perfect for Eris chains.

 The server allows requests to be made over HTTP - either using JSON-RPC 2.0 or a RESTlike web-api - and websocket (JSON-RPC 2.0).
-The documentation can be found [here](TODO).
-We also have javascript bindings for the RPC methods in [erisdb-js](https://github.com/eris-ltd/erisdb-js).
+The web-APIs are documented in `api.md`.
+We also have javascript bindings for the RPC methods in [eris-db.js](https://github.com/eris-ltd/eris-db.js).

 ## Installation

-There are no binary downloads, and probably won't be before `1.0`.
+There are no pre-built releases other then the docker images.

+The recommended way of working with eris-db is through [eris-cli](https://github.com/eris-ltd/eris-cli) (develop branch as of now).

 ### Building from source